moleson21/moleson21.github.io/index.md

   This is a side project that has slowly grown in scope and capabilities.
 It started out as a simple IO GUI for controlling an arduino via serial to rapidily bring up the Berkeley Hyperloop teams hardware testing systems with little to no software & hardware modifications.
 For this use case, we had a varying number solenoids to control as well as some analog temperature sensors to monitor.
 Since then, I have added the ability to dynamically set various aspects of the program via a config file, added support for TCP & UDP connections, added checksums for verification, and modified the transmission protocol for minimal tranmission lengths and dynamic length adjustments.

 - [Cal AIAA](https://aiaa.berkeley.edu/) <br />
-  This was the primary team I was involved with through college.
-Started out as Software & Computer Systems lead for the rover team Sophmore year before continuing on to President of Cal AIAA and Project Manager for the rover team.
+  This was the primary team I was involved with starting Sophmore year as Software & Computer Systems Lead for the Rover Team.
+I later went on to become the President of Cal AIAA and Project Manager for the Rover Team.
 Through my time we spent a great deal of effort building from scratch a modular software system that utilizes a front end control client, middle manager server (to collate and enforce rover commands), and back end rover client that carried out/responded to requests from the server.
 Furthermore, I also worked closely with the mechanical engineers helping them design their systems with controlability in mind.
 This included placements of motors, encoders, servos, cameras, strain guages, and power distribution busses.
 We also attempted to design our own motor controller using [KiCAD](http://kicad-pcb.org/) and [LTSpice](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html), however, despite succesfully desgining, milling, assembling, and intial testing of a dual motor controller, it was found to be unfeasable as the required current wat too high for the copper thickness and available cooling.
 The github group for this team can be found [here](https://github.com/cal-roboops).

 - [Berkeley Hyperloop](https://berkeleyhyperloop.com/) <br />
   The github group for this team can be found [here](https://github.com/Berkeley-Hyperloop).